 The CDC recommends that everyone over the age of six months receive the flu vaccine each year.

 This three-dose vaccine is recommended for all women ages 11–26 and men ages 11–21.

 A three-dose series of this vaccine is recommended for all young adults prior to entering college.

 Visit the UHS Travel Clinic for more information.

 Current CDC recommendations encourage the vaccination of all adolescents against meningococcal disease with two doses of meningitis-2015 conjugate vaccine (MCV4), usually given at ages 12 and 16.
 If the first dose was administered before age 16, a second dose should be administered before enrollment in college.
 A separate vaccine is also available to prevent meningococcal disease caused by a serogroup B. The preferred age for vaccination is 16 to 18, before starting college.

 Tuberculosis Skin Tests

-Students can drop-in for tuberculosis (TB) skin tests Monday through Friday from 9 am to 4 pm, on the 6th floor of 333 East Campus Mall.
+Drop-in is appointments are currently unavailable due to COVID-19.
+Normally, students can drop-in for tuberculosis (TB) skin tests Monday through Friday from 9 am to 4 pm, on the 6th floor of 333 East Campus Mall.
 There is a $15 fee for TB testing.
 Two visits are needed for TB tests: once to have the skin-prick test administered, and then a second visit two to three days later to have the results read.
 Placements may be done if patients are able to get the results read elsewhere by a medical professional.